dacsec-org/AES-CUDA/README.md

 ## License 📝
 This repository is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely.

-## Acknowledgments 🙏
-We would like to express our gratitude to the CUDA development team for providing the powerful tools and frameworks that made this GPU-accelerated AES encryption/decryption solution possible.

-## Disclaimer ⚠️
-The kernels in this repository are not sponsored, developed, or have anything to do with NVIDIA.
-Use at your own risk!!

 ## WARNING DO NOT TRY TO COMPILE, OR USE KERNELS YET!! ❗
 This project is in its infancy stage of development.